mindstorm8191/settlersandwarlords/README.md

 * Ents - Giant walking trees.
 Lives only in forests, and will guard forest lands near it from being chopped down.

 Other dangerous creatures
 * Wisp - air type creature, can't be harmed by physical weapons.
-Fire is effective to defend against them
+Fire is effective to defend against them, but won't be able to kill them
-* Dragons - fire breathing flyers, hard to kill, and rule the skies. can be tamed and bred
+* Dragons - fire breathing flyers, hard to kill, and rule the skies.
+Can be tamed and bred
 * zombies / Undead / skeletons - mindless creatures with inhuman strength but slow moving. roamers, travels in packs
 * giant insects and spiders
 * armored cows (needs name)